hbraswelrh/pr-flow/markdown/component-definitions/PCIDSS-Component/software-comp/rhel9-pcidss_4-base/pcidss_4_8/pcidss_4_8-3.6.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

 <!-- Add control implementation description here for control: pcidss_4_8-3.6 -->

+The system check rules which apply to Requirement 8-3.6 are automated within the base level and documented in Compliance As Code.
+Add context.

 ### Rules: